one step and then another

 Hugs in Words

 I am starting to realise that life will probably always feel like something we can never truly understand or wrap our heads around.
 The moment we feel like we may be onto something, the rug gets pulled out from beneath us.
 The natural instinct that so many of us have to be perfectionists, to have that sense of control is understandable and hard to let go of, but all the more important to reconsider.

 By trying to gain a sense of control in a particular situation, what outcome are we trying so hard to avoid?
 Can we truly dodge that outcome?
 Is it possible that despite our carefully premeditated steps we may find ourselves in the very same situation we so want to avoid?

 I have landed in the worst-case scenarios I thought I was carefully avoiding.
 And understanding this continues to be a learning curve I am not entirely enjoying.
 But I am slowly learning to revel in the present moment and appreciate that despite so many of my worst-case scenarios becoming a reality, I am still here, living between hurting and healing.

 I am truly sorry if (m)any of your worst-case scenarios have also become a reality.
 I know how hurtful and infuriating it is.
 I hope that you can find comfort in the fact that there are so many of us out there and we are all getting by, one step and then another.

 Love and light,

-A Request: If you would like to monetarily support my work and help me keep this newsletter going, please donate here or you could contribute directly to adishi@icici.
+A Request: If you would like to monetarily support my work and help me keep this newsletter going, please contribute to adishi@icici.
 Thank you! 💛